Hunterszone/GameLauncher/README.md

 The tool consists of two classes:

-Launcher.java, responsible for the online streaming and loading of the downloaded resources
+**Launcher.java**, responsible for the online streaming and loading of the downloaded resources
-UpdateLog.java, responsible for the generation and beautifying of the created log file, containing all streamed resources and their modifications
+**UpdateLog.java**, responsible for the generation and beautifying of the created log file, containing all streamed resources and their modifications

 The default resource files and folders are:

-images/images.txt - contains the description of the images, that are used
+**images/images.txt** - contains the description of the images, that are used
-sounds/sounds.txt - contains the description of the sounds, that are used
+**sounds/sounds.txt** - contains the description of the sounds, that are used
-version.txt - contains the version of the compiled game; if the local version matches the version in the remote repository, then "up-to-date" is written inside the local version.txt
+**version.txt** - contains the version of the compiled game; if the local version matches the version in the remote repository, then "up-to-date" is written inside the local version.txt

 NB.: Of course, you could extend this structure further, so that it fits to your project.